 Wedge pillows generally have an elevation of 7 or 12 inches.
 The 12 inch elevation is indicated more to those with severe back problems or acid reflux.
 A wedge with an elevation of 7 inches is a better choice for sleep apnea.

 Not many people know that a pillow that is too high or too low can cause neck stiffness and worsen the symptoms of sleep apnea.
-Proper pillow elevation is closely related to the next feature, size.
+Proper pillow elevation is closely related with the next feature, size.

 When shopping for a sleep apnea pillow, one must keep in mind two sizes: their own and that of the pillow.
-Many pillow models are designed as one size fits all.
-However, some models are created in sizes to fit people in a more comfortable manner.
+Many pillow models are designed as one size fits all, however some models are created in sizes to fit people in a more comfortable manner.

 Based on your sleeping position, you should measure the distance between your neck and the mattress.
 For better results, have someone else take these measurements.